Eight governance gaps. Eight modules.

 - Full metadata capture: user, timestamp, app host, accessed resources, sensitivity labels, plugins

-- Optional prompt/response content capture via aiInteractionHistory API
+- Optional prompt/response content capture via aiInteractionHistory API (beta)

-- Configurable retention periods: store for 1 year, 7 years, or indefinitely
+- Configurable retention periods - store for 1 year, 7 years, or indefinitely

 Stop oversharing before Copilot surfaces it.

 16% of business-critical data is overshared across the average M365 tenant, with organizations averaging 802,000 files at risk.
 Microsoft's SharePoint Advanced Management provides discovery reports, but remediation remains largely manual and is capped at 1,000 site access reviews per month.
-For large tenants with thousands of sites, that's a years-long cleanup timeline, while Copilot exposes everything today.
+For large tenants with thousands of sites, that's a years-long cleanup timeline while Copilot exposes everything today.

 - Detection of company-wide sharing (organization scope links)